MozarellaMan/rust-lsp-proxy/README.md

 This program will act as an easy-to-use, remote middleman between any Language Server Protocol compliant client you have to a language server running on your local machine.
 Working title.

-Made primarily with Rust, Actix-Web
+Made primarily with Rust, Actix-Web.
+Aiming for this project to be small in scope and simple.

 ## How to Test